Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Main

+Figures~\ref{fig:textures3}c, d display the SHG microscopy images of a \qty{5}{\micro\meter} thick nanoplatelet/N$_{\rm{F}}$ cell.
+The field-free state showcases a very disordered texture, consisting of grains with different orientations of the polar domains (Figs.~\ref{fig:textures3}c, f).
+In a magnetic field, $I^{2\omega}$ increases, indicating local alignment of the polar axes.
+Similarly to the optical textures, removing the magnets causes partial relaxation.
+However, if the field is repeatedly applied with the same polarity, the response diminishes, indicating that the magnetic state of the sample is prealigned.
+Reversing the magnetic field causes a significant reorganisation of the network, leading to changes in the $I^{2\omega}$ signal (Fig.~\ref{fig:textures3}e).
+This nonlinear optical behaviour reflects the coupling between magnetisation and electric polarisation, demonstrating the magnetoelectric properties of the hybrid material.

-To suppress the disordered entangled state, we confined the liquid crystal in thin \qty{2.5}{\micro\meter} cells.
-The POM images show large domains on a millimetre scale (Fig.~\ref{fig:textures2}b, Supplementary Fig.~\ref{fig:SItextures}d, e).
+To suppress the formation of the disordered entangled state, we confined the liquid crystal in thin \qty{2.5}{\micro\meter} cells.
+The POM images show large domains on a millimetre scale (Fig.~\ref{fig:thincells}a, Supplementary Fig.~\ref{fig:SItextures2}a, b).
 The domains are distinguished by their optical transmittance and their behaviour upon the sample rotation or insertion of a wave plate retarder.